VideoXum: Cross-modal Visual and Textural Summarization of Videos: Experiments

+\textbf{Comparison between CLIPScore and VT-CLIPScore}.
 Although we can apply a pretrained CLIP model without any adaptation on our dataset to evaluate the semantic consistency of the video and text summaries, the similarity score may be insensitive to the semantic change of generated cross-modal summaries.
-In Table \ref{tab:clipscore}, we compare the vanilla CLIP model and the finetuned CLIP model to measure the similarity of different video and text summarization pairs.
+In TABLE~\ref{tab:clipscore}, we compare the vanilla CLIPScore~\cite{hessel2021clipscore} and the finetuned VT-CLIPScore to measure the similarity of different video and text summarization pairs.
 The positive pairs refer to the paired video and text summaries.
 The negative pair includes unpaired video and text summaries.
-The Shuffle-words refer to the pairs of video summary and shuffled text summary.
-From the results, we can conclude that fine-tuning CLIP models on our dataset is necessary and makes the similarity scores more reflective or informative in measuring the semantic consistency of cross-modal summaries.
+From the results, we can observe that CLIPScore provides a solid foundation for the finetuned VT-CLIPScore.
+Moreover, adapting the vanilla CLIP model to our proposed task is necessary since there is a domain gap between the CLIP pretraining data and our VideoXum data.
+The finetuned CLIP model on our data makes the evaluation score more reliable.
+TABLE~\ref{tab:clipscore} shows that finetuning on VideoXum makes the similarity scores more reflective or informative in measuring the semantic consistency of cross-modal summaries.